WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/procedures.md

   [tip] Recommended: Quit and restart the terminal as you did in the previous step. [/tip]
   [tip] Also recommended: [Quit and restart the terminal as you did in the previous step.](#) [/tip]
-- It is acceptable to not provide context such as element position, if the instruction appears in the same UI where the action occurs.
+- It is acceptable to not provide context such as UI element position, if the instruction appears in the same UI where the action occurs.
 - If you think that a specific step might confuse the reader, provide an introductory step.
+You can also include a brief phrase so that the reader follows the instruction at the right place.
   **Examples**

   [tip] Recommended: Navigate to the lower-right part of the page and select the **Encoding** tab. [/tip]
 -